0xOperant/operant.blog/content/posts/using-custom-images-with-aws-amplify.md

 ## Which Diet

 Ok, so we need to slim down the Dockerfile.
 When I think "small", I think Alpine.
-So I quickly pulled together an alpine dockerfile with the bare essentials:
+So I quickly pulled together an alpine dockerfile with the bare essentials.
+Note that my theme requires Hugo_Extended; you may not need this version.

 Working Alpine + Hugo Dockerfile: